A Best: Singles

-"M" was released as the album's lead single on December 8, 2000., and was later included on her I Am... album in 2002.
+"M" was released as the album's lead single on December 8, 2000 and was later included on her I Am... album in 2002.
 "M" was Hamasaki's first single she composed herself after her production team failed to compose a track in her liking.
 Upon its release, it garnered positive reviews from music critics.
 Many critics commended the song's composition, lyrical content, and highlighted the track as one of Hamasaki's best singles in her career.
 "M" was successful in Japan, peaking at number one on the Japanese Oricon Singles Chart by selling over 500,000 units in its first week of sales.
 It became Hamasaki's seventh number one single on that chart.
 By the end of 2001, "M" sold over 1.32 million units and was certified million by the Recording Industry Association of Japan (RIAJ) for exceeding one million shipments in that region.
 The single charted at number 87 on the Japan Billboard Adult Alternative chart.
-The single was certified platinum by RIAJ for selling over 250,000 digital units in Japan, tallying the single's sales to 1.76 million units as of 2014.
+The single was certified platinum by the RIAJ for selling over 250,000 digital units in Japan, tallying the single's sales to 1.76 million units as of 2014.
 The accompanying music video for the single was shot in Tokyo by Wataru Takeishi; it features Hamasaki inside a church, with scenes of her wearing a wedding dress and singing with her backup band in the rain.

 "M" was re-released in Germany through Drizzly Records on November 3, 2003, with Hamasaki using her European stage name Ayu.
 The single was a triple re-release from the A Best and I Am... album, and the Ayu Trance compilation remix album, on a vinyl and CD Maxi single format.
 The re-released single was remixed by Above & Beyond, and was served as Ayu's second, first, and sixth international single in Germany, Spain, and North America.
-The accompanying music video for the remix single was shot in Tokyo by Masato Okazaki; it features several images and video shots of Hamasaki performance, whilst including different computer generated imagery.
+The accompanying music video for the remix single was shot in Tokyo by Masato Okazaki; it features several images and video shots of Hamasaki's performances, whilst including different computer generated imagery.

 Legacy

 By 2007, A Best sold over 4.3 million units in Japan, making it the sixth best selling album in that region.
 This makes Hamasaki the second female artist to claim the spot; the other two entries were both by Utada.
 By 2010, Avex confirmed that it had sold 4.5 million units.
 With additional sales from digital purchases, A Best has sold over five million units in Japan, making this Hamasaki's best selling effort as of today.
-Both Hamasaki and Utada's albums were the fastest selling albums of all time globally, having each sold nearly three million units.
+Both Hamasaki and Utada's albums were the fastest-selling albums of all time globally, having each sold nearly three million units.
 The record was broken in 2015 by British musician Adele's studio album 25, which sold over 3.4 million units in the United States and reached number one on the US Billboard 200.
 The album was recognized as the third best selling album through digital store in 2014, and was placed second the following year.